taromorimoto/teuvopeltoniemi/_posts/news/2020-02-15-EFIC-pain-congress.md

 ---
 layout: post
-title: Articles about pain and cannabis  deriving from  the EFIC congress in Valecia
+title: Articles about pain and cannabis
 categories: [Article]
 ---
-(in Finnish) "Hyvä, paha ja väheksytty kipu" & "Onko kannabiksesta lääkkeeksi?".
+Written at the  EFIC congress in Valecia (in Finnish) "Hyvä, paha ja väheksytty kipu" & "Onko kannabiksesta lääkkeeksi?".
 Tiedetoimittaja 2/2020.